taxeus/taxeus-payment-msg-persister/README.md

 # taxeus-payment-msg-persister

-Google Cloud Function to persist messages into Firestore
+Google Cloud Function to persist messages into Firestore.